kusumi/fileobj/README.md

 ## Uninstall

-+ Remove files listed in *install.out* which was generated on installation.
++ Remove files listed in *install.out* from installation.

 + Remove the manpage if installed.